M-o-a-T/forth/doc/testing.rst

 Automated testing is done by ``scripts/test_fs``.
 It calls the test suite in ``test/main.fs`` with every possible combination of these flags:

-* ram

-  The code exercising the modules shall live in RAM.

-* forget

-  Exercising code will be dropped after most tests.

 * debug

   Extra debugging code will be included.